Sheepheerd/Sheepheerd.github.io/content/posts/TM130/ghdl-on-arm.md

 # The Problem

 [GHDL](https://github.com/ghdl) is a popular VHDL simulator.
-Currently, I am taking an FPGA course and I need to use either 100GB [Vivado](https://www.xilinx.com/support/download.html) or tiny GHDL.
+Currently, I am taking an FPGA course and I need to use either 100 GB [Vivado](https://www.xilinx.com/support/download.html) or tiny GHDL.
 I use an M1 MacBook Air as my daily driver.
 It is not x86_64 . . . . it is ARM.
 It's also running NixOS instead of the more common Fedora Remix.
 Because of this you might assume I can use the ghdl that is packaged in the Nix repos.
 Wrong!
 Arm is not currently supported :)

 # Solution
 Of course I can go to the github repo, clone it, and build it myself.
 But that is not the Nix way.
 Imperative bad.
-So I've have crafted a Flake that will solve this issue.
-The problem with the current build of ghdl on the Nix repos is that it is using gnat13.
+So I've crafted a Flake that will solve this issue.
+The problem with the current build of GHDL on the Nix repos is that it is using gnat13.
 We can solve this issue by making a derivation that will build with an updated version.
 Problem Solved

 ```nix
 {